mbcovid19updates/mbcovid19updates.github.io/vaccine/index.md

 **On _July 14th_ (only), every super site in the province will offer walk-ins all day for Moderna (18+) and Pfizer (12-17)!**

 All supersites, except RBC Convention Centre, are now offering **10% walk-ins for Moderna**.
 The number of walk-ins may vary by day and by site, but are approximately 10% of all doses available.
 It is important to note that a limited number of walk-ins available on a daily basis.
 Sites will continue to prioritize first-dose immunizations for walk-ins when possible.
-Only some sites have walk-in days/times listed... we'll update the list as more data becomes available. **PLEASE NOTE THAT SOME OF THESE DAYS/TIMES ARE CROWDSOURCED.**

 City | Address | Dates/Times (or until they run out for the day) | Doses Available
 --- | --- | --- | ---